 Laredo businesses rely on NAFTA to bring in customers.
 Siete Banderas, a new restaurant with a rooftop bar, is also looking to attract Mexican patrons with cosmopolitan dining, said manager Louis Romano.
 An outlet mall that opened on Friday could also boost Laredo's economy.
 Who the mall is trying to attract is pretty clear.
-It sits on the Rio Grande, the giant marquee lettering "Outlet Shoppes" points toward Mexico.
+It sits on the Rio Grande, the giant marquee lettering "Outlet Shoppes" points towards Mexico.

-Laredo was once a popular town for Americans day-tripping into Mexico for shopping and margaritas, but "with the outlet mall, it is going to be opposite.
+Laredo was once a popular town for Americans day-tripping into Mexico for shopping and margaritas but "with the outlet mall, it is going to be opposite.
 The coin has flipped," said Romano.

 Watch a VICE News Tonight segment on the existing border "wall":

 Initiatives like the mall, a decade and millions of dollars in the making, is why talk of a border wall comes at a bad time for Laredo.
 A wall would be offensive to Mexicans, said Saenz.
 Instead, he is pushing a "virtual wall" of more border guards, a greater use of surveillance technology, and removing invasive plant species that grow along the river and can conceal people who are crossing illegally.